Compare Rates for Georgia Car Insurance

 While it’s not mandatory, MedPay coverage is nice to have.
 It can pay your medical expenses (and your passengers’, too) if you’re hurt in an accident, no matter who’s at fault.
-It’s especially useful for out-of-pocket costs like copays and deductibles.
-Medical payments coverage is cheap, too; the limits are low and it adds a negligible amount to your monthly premiums.
+It’s especially useful for out-of-pocket costs like co-pays and deductibles.
+Medical payments coverage is cheap, too; the limits are low, and it adds a negligible amount to your monthly premiums.

 Don’t do it!
 Letting your insurance lapse for 10 days or more can result in a fine and a suspended registration.
 You’ll have to pay a $25 lapse fine and a $60 reinstatement fee to drive legally again (for a first offense).

-Now, if you get caught actually driving in Georgia without insurance, the penalties are harsher.
+If you get caught actually driving in Georgia without insurance, the penalties are harsher.
 Your driver’s license will be suspended, you’ll be charged with a misdemeanor, and you may have to pay a fine of $200 to $1000.
 Up to a year of jail time is possible, as well.

 Just moved to Georgia?
 You have 30 days to apply for a Georgia driver’s license.
 If you already have a license from another state, you don’t have to take the written test and driving test again.
 (Whew.)
 You do, however, have to provide a bunch of documents: proof of citizenship, such as a passport or birth certificate, or proof of immigration; proof of name change, such as a marriage license, if your name is different from what your birth certificate says; proof of your social security number; and proof of your residential address.
 Here’s a checklist of all the documents you need for a Georgia driver’s license.